CasperOrnberg01/advancedweb/aweb-project/3_Advanced_features_and_optimization.md

 <br>

 ### Register new user (manager) + Login (authentication)
+- Had slight issues with the bcrypt compatibility in azure environment, at first, since forgot to update json packages.
 - User ID, username, password_hash and role are stored in azure PostgreSQL db on a table called users;, see below:
   ![users_table](censoredhashes.png)